mvazquezc/scc-fun/demo3/README.md

     status: {}
     EOF
     ~~~
-4. Same as before, since we're not binding to a privileged port, the application will start with no issues, let's see what happens if we create the pod with a binding to port 80:
+4. Since we're not binding to a privileged port, the application will start with no issues.
+On top of that the pod started with the `restricted` SCC since it didn't need any extra config provided by our new SCC.
+Now, let's see what happens if we create the pod with a binding to port 80:

     ~~~sh
     cat <<EOF | oc -n ${NAMESPACE} create --as=system:serviceaccount:${NAMESPACE}:testuser -f -